zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

    west flash

-Step 3: Start the Hawkbit Docker
+Step 3: Start the hawkBit Docker
 ================================

 By default, the hawkbit application is set to run on http at port:8080.